 9. During the internship, maintain contact with your Faculty Supervisor.
 The easiest way to maintain this contact (especially when you are involved with an out of town internship) is via weekly emails.
 If possible, please use your University-provided account as it becomes difficult to keep track of email addresses for other domains (i.e., hotmail, bigfoot, msn, aol, etc.).
 The first email should be sent to your Faculty Supervisor as soon as possible.
 It can consist of nothing more than a simple message indicating that you have started your internship and are alive and well.

-10. Send the first half of your journal to your Faculty Supervisor at somewhere near the halfway point of the internship (sending it as an email attachment is fine as long as it safely arrives as a file that can be accessed with Microsoft Word).
+10. Send the first half of your journal to your Faculty Supervisor at somewhere near the halfway point of the internship (sending it as an email attachment is fine as long as it safely arrives as a file that can be accessed).

 11. During your internship, think about potential paper topics and discuss these topics with your Faculty Supervisor.
 Remember that the potential topic requires approval from your Faculty Supervisor.
 The paper must be a well-written scholarly treatment of any approved internship-related topic.
 There is no specified length for the paper.
 However, these papers frequently tend to average around ten pages in length.
 But please note that a well written, well researched, well reasoned short paper is much better than a disorganized and sloppily prepared lengthy paper.

-12. Submit the second half of your journal, your paper, and your completed questionnaire to your Faculty Supervisor two weeks before the last day of classes (any or all of this can be submitted as an email attachment, as long as it can be accessed by Microsoft Word).
+12. Submit the second half of your journal, your paper, and your completed questionnaire to your Faculty Supervisor two weeks before the last day of classes (any or all of this can be submitted as an email attachment, as long as it can be accessed).